 It’s no secret that weeds seem to grow more aggressively than the plants you carefully tucked into the soil.
 When weeds grow faster than your vegetables, they begin to block out the sun that your garden plants need to thrive.

-The precious resource of water, so beneficial to the growth of your garden, just like the nutrients in the soil has limited availability and what the weeds “drink” leaves less water available for the plants you’ve cultivated.
+The precious resource of water is so beneficial to the growth of your garden, just like the nutrients in the soil have limited availability, and what the weeds “drink” leaves less water available for the plants you’ve cultivated.

 Each plant that grows in your garden, whether weed or crop, has a root zone.
 It’s like its personal space and they don’t take kindly to having their personal space invaded.
 When the root zone of one plant shares space with another plant the plants become stressed, unhealthy and susceptible to pressures from pests and diseases.
 The root zone of a tomato plant can grow to over 5 feet!
 In our heavy clay soils when those roots run out of room to go down easily, they begin to go out.
 In that 5 square feet around a tomato plant, I often have other tomato plants, maybe some undersown greens as well.
 If we don’t pull weeds and they are allowed to flourish, they are not only competing for real estate above the soil but below it as well.